carsonSgit/ConcordiaNotes/ENGL_250/Keywords.md

 ## Literature

 - Form of expression
-- "elevated kind of expression, on that's invested with sigificant personal and social capital." - Daniel Heath
+- "elevated kind of expression, one that's invested with sigificant personal and social capital." - Daniel Heath
 - study of written fiction, history of written fiction, under the presumption that culture
 - Descends from rhetoric and philosophy